Model Context Protocol · Free

 |---|---|

-| get_project | Get full project details including members, resources, and metadata. |
+| get_project | Full project details: members, resources, and the project's custom task-status catalog. |

 | Tool | Description |